 Among the works Mahler (1860-1911) produced here at the edge of a mountain lake is the massive choral Eighth Symphony.
 He offered it as an expression of confidence in the eternal human spirit.
 He wrote, "If a composer could say what he had to say in words, he would not bother trying to say it in music."
 [Themes: Mind, Nature]

-Note: When designated, descriptions of Beacons will be substantially more detailed.
+Note: When chosen, descriptions of Beacons will be substantially more detailed.

 A strong word is needed to encompass what is required to move the world toward greater justice and sustainability.
 Dictionary definitions are less important than perceptions and impact.